Are GMO Foods Safe For Your Dog?

 Monsanto’s patent on the Roundup Ready line of genetically engineered seeds will end in two years.
 In 2009, Monsanto introduced Roundup 2 with a new patent set to make the first generation seed obsolete.

-Want your pal to eat healthily?
-Dig in and learn how to read a pet food label.
+Want your pet to eat healthily?
+Dig in and learn how to read their food label.

 Make this easy chicken stew for your pup.